 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Estramustine

-There are a number of things you can do to manage the side effects of Estramustine.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of estramustine.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Breast Tenderness or Increase in Breast Tissue

 An increase in breast tissue (gynecomastia) or breast tenderness may develop.
 Your healthcare team can suggest medications to relieve the tenderness.
 In rare cases, radiation can be given to relieve severe tenderness.

 Some patients may develop fluid retention, which can cause swelling in the feet, ankles, or face, or cause weight gain.
 Fluid can also build up in the lungs and cause you to feel short of breath.
 Notify your healthcare team if you have any swelling, unexpected weight gain or shortness of breath.